fxamacker/ccf_draft/ccf_specs.md

 Cadence external values (e.g., events, transaction arguments, etc.) have been encoded using JSON-CDC, which is inefficient, verbose, and doesn't define deterministic encoding.

-The same `FeesDeducted` event on the Flow blockchain can encode to:
+The same `FeesDeducted` event on the Flow blockchain can be encode to:
 - 298 bytes in JSON-CDC (minified).
 - 118 bytes in CCF (fully self-describing mode).
 - &nbsp;20 bytes in CCF (partially self-describing mode).